 The Mpanga River forms this impressive waterfall as it tumbles over the rim of the 1,200m Mount Karubaguma some 15km before emptying into Lake George.
 The waterfall, estimated to be about 50m high, is enclosed by a steep gorge and supports a lush cover of spray forest.

-A remarkable feature of the gorge’s vegetation is the cycad Encephalartos whitelockii’s profusion to this single location.
+The cycad Encephalartos whitelockii’s profusion to this single location is a remarkable feature of the gorge’s vegetation.
 Perhaps the closest thing among trees to living fossils, the cycads are relics of an ancient order of coniferous plants that flourished some 300 to 200 million years ago.
 They have an aptly prehistoric appearance of an overgrown tree fern perched on top of a palm stem up to 10m tall.
 Many modern species are, like Encephalartos whitelockii, extremely localized and classified as endangered, partly because of their prolonged life cycle.

 Mpanga Gorge lies in the remotest corner of QENP, so technically, you’ll need to clear this with the park authority in Kebuko village, 18km from Kamwenge.

 Sebitoli lies inside the northern part of Kibale National Park.
 It is little visited, which is a shame since it is conveniently located just meters off the main Fort Portal-Kampala road and is far easier to reach than Kanyanchu.